orkhanahmadov/orkhanahmadov.github.io/_posts/2024-02-06-using-pre-built-docker-images-with-laravel-vapor-to-reduce-deployment-time.md

 ## Using the base Docker image in your Laravel Vapor project

 Now that we have the base Docker image in AWS ECR, we can use it in our Laravel Vapor project.
-Open `production.Dockerfile` and do the following changes:
+Open `production.Dockerfile` and make the following changes:

 ```Dockerfile
 FROM 1234567890.dkr.ecr.AWS-REGION-1.amazonaws.com/vapor-base:latest